 Delivering food as easy as pie: Choosing the right food delivery software

-Food delivery is one of the hottest topics on the today software development market — especially in the midst of COVID-19 pandemic outburst.
-At The Software House, we have been receiving many enquiries from food delivery companies asking us about an optimal solution even before the pandemic.
+Food delivery is one of the hottest topics in today’s software development market — especially amid the COVID-19 pandemic outburst.
+At The Software House, we have been receiving many inquiries from food delivery companies asking us about an optimal solution even before the pandemic.
 However, now it’s definitely a super hot topic.
-It’s not surprising, as acquiring an application for the management of meal ordering can be a game-changing investment for many entrepreneurs, whether it be restaurant owners, food chain owners or franchisers.
+It’s not surprising, as acquiring an application for the management of meal ordering can be a game-changing investment for many entrepreneurs, whether it be restaurant owners, food chain owners, or franchisers.

 According to Conor McCarthy from Flipdish:

 “Having an online ordering system is now as important as having a phone”.

 However, there are plenty of options, and choosing one of them can really give you a headache.
 To make things easier, I’ve summed up all the possibilities, both with their pros and cons – this way you can decide on the software which is the best for your business.

 But first, let us discuss all the recent changes in the world of food delivery software.